 Note: MNF: Multi Nutrient Formulation FS: Foliar Spray

 In terms of biochemical quality, treatments T3 and T4 significantly enhanced total soluble protein and sugar content, key indicators of leaf nutritive value for silkworms (Bombyx mori).
 Previous research by Deepa et al. (2020) reported similar improvements in biochemical constituents such as protein and carbohydrates following amino acid-enriched foliar applications.

-Studies by Singhvi et al. (2007) also highlighted the significant impact of foliar application of agrochemicals, such as Agrobloom, in boosting leaf yield and quality in mulberry.
+The experiment conducted by Singhvi et al. (2007) also highlighted the significant impact of foliar application of agrochemicals, such as Agrobloom, in boosting leaf yield and quality in mulberry.
 These results align with the current study, where treatments T3 (MNF-I at 0.75%) and T4 (MNF-II at 0.75%) demonstrated superior growth and biochemical metrics, including increased number of leaves, shoot length, leaf protein content etc. Such improvements can be attributed to the rapid nutrient assimilation through the foliage, bypassing soil-based limitations like nutrient immobilization and leaching.
 Furthermore, Rani et al. (2016) observed that foliar sprays containing calcium and magnesium positively influenced mulberry yield attributes by correcting deficiencies that affect cell wall integrity and metabolic functions, providing a comparable explanation for the enhanced physiological parameters noted in this study.

 Chikkaswamy et al. (2001) also reported that foliar sprays such as ‘Green Leaf’ significantly improved both leaf yield and its biochemical properties, such as protein and sugar content.
 These findings are similar with the improved total soluble protein and sugar levels recorded in T3 and T4 treatments of the current study, with T4 achieving the highest total protein levels (30.00 mg g⁻¹).
 These improvements are attributed to the increased availability and rapid assimilation of nutrients, which directly influence plant metabolic processes and leaf biochemical properties.